IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 3. `ant download-clean`        [Approximately 2 minutes]

 If all those commands ran successfully, this toolkit is ready for use.

+If there is no direct Internet access from the IBM Streams machine and if there is a need to go through a proxy server, then the `ant all` command may not work.
+In that case, you can try this command instead. `ant all -Dwebsocket.archive=file://localhost$(pwd)/ext -Dwebsocket.version=0.8.2 -Dboost.archive.src0=file://localhost$(pwd)/ext/boost-install-files/boost_1_73_0.tar.gz`

 ## A must do in the Streams applications that will use this toolkit
 i.
 You must add this toolkit as a dependency in your application.